Mickeygreat/Mickey_Portfolio/README.md

 # [Project 1: Data Analysis with Python](https://github.com/Mickeygreat/CS602/tree/main)

 This is a project from my summer python class CS602.
-This was my first time learning python to do data analysis, eventhough the learning process wasn't easy, I still managed to improve from knowing nothing about python to now an individual who can think logically with codes and write 300-400+ with ease.
+It was my first time learning python to do data analysis.
+Eventhough the learning process wasn't easy, I still managed to learn from knowing nothing about python to now an individual who can think logically with codes and write 300-400+ with ease.

 * Created a highly interactive website with streamlit that accepts all file types(Github has trouble with the function accepting all files, so switched it out for file upload)
 * Cleaned and manipulated data with pandas to get desired information